edouardkoehn/iar_project/README.md

 - Analyse: Choose the best puzzle piece arrangements from the population based on their fitness scores.
 - Crossover: Combine the selected puzzle piece arrangements to create new offspring arrangements.
 - Mutation: Introduce random changes or alterations to the genetic material of the puzzle piece arrangements.
-- Fitness Evaluation: Calculate the fitness scores of the new offspring arrangements.
-- Termination: Repeat steps 3-6 for a certain number of generations or until a specific fitness threshold is reached.
+- Termination: Repeat steps 2-5 for a certain number of generations or until a specific fitness threshold is reached.
 This determines when the algorithm should stop.
 - Solution: Once the termination condition is met, the best puzzle piece arrangement found is returned as the solution to the jigsaw puzzle.

 <p align="center">